Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Acknowledgments

-Mr. Talebi is a recipient of William E. Boeing Endowed Fellowship, Paul A. Carlstedt Endowment, and Latvian Arctic Pilot–A. Vagners Memorial Scholarship with UW in 2018 and 2019, and Frank Hubbard Engineering Scholarship with UCF in 2017.
+Dr. Talebi was the recipient of the 2022 Excellence in Teaching Award at UW.
+He is also a recipient of a number of scholarships, including the William E. Boeing Endowed Fellowship, Paul A. Carlstedt Endowment, and Latvian Arctic Pilot-A. Vagners Memorial Scholarship (UW, 2018–2019), as well as the Frank Hubbard Engineering Scholarship (UCF, 2017).